wendy-mary/AnitasKitchen/README.md

-Support and contact details
+Support and contact details:
 If there are any queries contact marywendychange@yahoo.com

-AnitasKitchen
+AnitasKitchen:
-Anita's Kitchen week 2 repository ####By Wendy Mary ##Know bugs There might be some changes done as time goes by.
+Anita's Kitchen week 2 repository ####By Wendy Mary ## Know bugs:
+ There might be some changes done as time goes by.

-Support and contact details
+Support and contact details:
 If there are any queries contact marywendychange@yahoo.com

-License
+License:
 MIT License

 Copyright (c) [2018] [wendy-mary]